From the Residents

 My experience here at UConn has been very positive so far.
 Some highlights for me have been knowledgeable yet approachable attendings who enjoy teaching and supportive co-residents and staff.
 Overall, I feel a strong sense of teamwork within the department, and I enjoy seeing the people I work with every day.
 I also think UConn does a great job balancing autonomy vs supervision, providing opportunities to hone our clinical skills while maintaining a supportive environment where questions are treated as learning opportunities rather than failures.

 Outside of medicine, my hobbies include skiing, mountain biking, tennis, and food.
 We are located only two hours from some great Vermont destinations, and I am always looking for new ski and bike buddies!
-Eventually, I would also like to have a golden retriever as well.
+Also, my fiancé and I are raising an adorable golden retriever pup!

 Sarah Stinson, M.D.